20 Things to do in Verona (2024): Best places to visit + map

 Transportation in Verona is easy and convenient.
 The main means of transport is buses, whose extensive network serves the entire city.
 Regular bus services run to all the main parts of the city and its suburbs, and several lines connect the city with neighbouring towns.

-You can download a map of bus connections in and around Verona at this link.
-A 90-minute ticket costs €1.30 and a full-day ticket costs €4.
-Tickets can be bought from newsagents, at train stations or directly on the bus from vending machines (beware – no refunds) or from the driver for €2.
-Always mark your ticket, even when changing planes.
+A 60-minute ticket costs €1.50 and a full-day ticket costs €5.
+Tickets can be purchased at newsstands, at train stations or directly on the bus at vending machines (beware – no refunds) or from the driver for €2 (the driver’s ticket is valid only for the journey).

 Cycling is also a popular mode of transport in Verona, with an extensive network of dedicated cycle paths and cycle lanes throughout the city.
 There are also several bike stations around the city (mostly in and around the centre).
 I recommend bikeverona.it, which offers the most sites.